 “The times, they are a-changin'” – BOB DYLAN.

-For SaaS companies to do well in the B2B space, it is imperative that they start ensuring that usage does not slip soon after the implementation/integration is over.
+For SaaS companies to do well in the B2B space, they must start ensuring that usage does not slip soon after the implementation/integration is over.
 There are 5 things that the founding and executive teams need to ensure, to drive appropriate growth and success.

 1. Start by Measuring Usage: Trying to gather product analytics using Google Analytics is no longer going to cut it.
 Google Analytics (or Firebase) were built for website and mobile app analytics and are not too useful for creating insights for B2B SaaS apps.
 Top performing companies focus on getting the right product analytics tools to craft the best experience for not only their customers but also the end-users.
-One should consider using solutions like Heap, or even SmartKarrot’s own suite of Product Success tools.
+One should consider using solutions like Heap, or even SmartKarrot’s suite of Product Success tools to understand the user engagement of SaaS customers.

 3. Excel at On-boarding: Having a proper onboarding strategy (for both customers and end-users) in place is crucial to achieving higher customer retention.
 When you improve onboarding by creating an appropriate playbook custom to your business, you get massive leverage that provides a lift throughout your entire retention curve.
 To achieve this, you have to identify the point where your customers first get value from your product – where they first start to achieve their goals?